manas2297/EduvanzInterview/README.md

 ## Routes

-Here I have defined all your routes for the api.
+Here I have defined all the routes for the api.

 ## Test